[Copilot Studio] Tried generating .pptx/.xlsx from scratch with Code Interpreter

 Source: FAQ for code interpreter | Microsoft Learn

-For the generation in this article, enable "Code Interpreter" under "Settings" → "Generative AI" → "File Processing Capability" in the agent, then run it in the test chat.
+For the generation in this article, enable "Code Interpreter" under "Settings" → "Generative AI" → "File processing capabilities" in the agent settings, then run it in the test chat.

 Note that to use the code interpreter, user authentication must be enabled on the agent side.
-It will not work without authentication (such as Direct Line with No authentication).
+It does not work without authentication (such as Direct Line with No authentication).

 To use code interpreter, you need to configure your agent, in agent settings, to use user authentication.
 For example, using Direct Line with No authentication selected doesn't work for scenarios using code interpreter.